mayan-edms/Mayan-EDMS/docs/topics/permissions.rst

 **Example 1.** Each user have to access only the documents that he uploads

 The example will show how to restrict a user in order not to view documents uploaded by other users, but only by himself.
 For that purpose we have to restrict the access to something that does not exist yet.
 The system must know that before the actual upload in order to act accordingly.
-This is where Default ACLs comes in place.
+This is where Default ACLs come in place.

 Follow the steps:
     1. Enter **Mayan EDMS** with user that has administrative rights.